 On 8 March 2022, the Export Control Joint Unit (ECJU) within the UK Department for International Trade published a General Trade Licence permitting the provision of certain insurance and reinsurance services relating to aviation and space goods and aviation and space technology otherwise prohibited by Regulation 29A and Regulation 28 (regarding financial services and funds relating to restricted goods and restricted technology) until 28 March 2022 under contracts concluded before 8 March 2022.
-The licence has now expired.

-Any person seeking to rely on the licence was required to register online within 30 days of their first use of the licence.
+Any person seeking to rely on the licence must register online within 30 days of their first use of the licence.